BEMServer/bemserver-docs/source/user_guide.rst

 Properties may be added to CSV files assuming they have been defined at application level first.

-At this point, it is possible to send timeserie data to BEMServer trough the API.
-Timeseries data may also be imported manually as CSV.
+At this point, it is possible to send timeseries data to BEMServer trough the API.
+Timeseries data may also be imported manually as CSV in the web interface.